Hjalmar-K-sson/monte-cinema_ak/README.md

-# Getting Started with Create React App
+# Monte Cinema 2-step registration form

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with React.

+To launch project You need to install dependencies listed in package.json Dependencies beside default for create react app:
+- formik
+- styled-components
+- yup

+JavaScript must be enabled to run app.

 ## Available Scripts